HowToDoInJava

 </dependencies>

-2. Child modules – ear, war, jar
+2. Child Projects – ear, war, jar

 The child modules can be any project and can be creating any packaging.
-We can create any kind of dependency between modules and bundle them together as well.
+We can create any dependency between modules and bundle them together as well.
 It is very much individual’s requirement specific.

 $ cd HelloWorldApp